Tire Inflator Amps, Watts, and Volts: What the Numbers Mean

 Typical Amperage and Wattage: Corded, 12V, and Battery Inflators

-Look at corded pumps first: most run on 12V and draw roughly 5–15A depending on motor size, so you’ll see power between about 60W and 180W in typical units.
-A 120W example at 12V requires ~10A, illustrating how current scales with wattage and inflation speed.
-Battery packs and portable inflators usually cap at lower currents (around 6A for models like the Woowind LP1) and consequently deliver lower wattage and slower fill rates unless they use higher-voltage or high-discharge batteries.
+Start with corded pumps.
+Most run on 12V and draw roughly 5–15A depending on motor size, putting power output between about 60W and 180W.
+A 120W example at 12V requires about 10A, which shows how current scales with wattage and inflation speed.
+Battery-powered inflators usually cap at lower currents (around 6A for models like the Woowind LP1), so they deliver lower wattage and slower fill rates unless they use higher-voltage or high-discharge batteries.

 Corded Pump Power Draw

-Corded tire inflators typically draw about 5–15 amps from a 12V source, so you can expect roughly 60–180 watts of power demand depending on the model and duty cycle.
-When you use a corded tire inflator, confirm the power source and amperage requirements stamped on the unit; the electric motor determines peak and steady power consumption.
-For example, a 120W inflator at 12V will draw about 10A.
-Efficient motor design reduces current draw while preserving inflation speed, letting you stay mobile and independent without unnecessary drain.
-AC-capable corded units handle higher wattages but need mains power.
-Choose a model whose amperage and wattage match your vehicle circuit and desired duty cycle to avoid overload and preserve autonomy.
+Corded tire inflators typically draw about 5–15 amps from a 12V source, so expect roughly 60–180 watts of power demand depending on the model and duty cycle.
+Before using one, check the amperage stamped on the unit.
+The electric motor determines peak and steady power consumption.
+A 120W inflator at 12V draws about 10A.
+Efficient motor design reduces current draw while preserving inflation speed.
+AC-capable corded units handle higher wattages but require mains power.

 12V DC Current Demand